utdata/csvkit-nicar/README.md

 246.csv                   counties.csv
 ```

-### Launch the Terminal app.
+### Launch the Terminal app

 - It may be in the applications bar: A black box with `>_` inside it.
-  - You can type command-space to get a search bar, and type in Terminal.
+- Or, you can type command-space to get a search bar, and type in Terminal.
 Hit return.
 - If the type is really small, you can to "command +" to make it bigger.

 ### pwd - print working directory

 Type `$ pwd` in terminal, and it will respond with something like:

-/Users/username/Documents/path_to/where_you_are
+`/Users/username/`

-This is important, because it can get confusing about where you are on the computer.
-Each of those "/" is a folder, and they are the same ones that you normally browse through on your computer.
+This command is useful because it can get confusing about where you are on the computer.
+Each of those "/" designates a folder, and they are the same ones that you normally browse through on your computer.

 ### cd - change directory